andrezero/andretorgal-site/src/pages/about.md

 ### Work

 A seasoned web developer and agile practitioner with a diverse background in engineering and management.
-I have been coding, leading, mentoring and facilitating for almost 30 years.
+I have been coding, leading, mentoring and facilitating for 25 years.
 [Read more about my work](/about/work).

 ### Personal